Home

 • Once all dough is being molded, she starts her baking.

-• After Kuih Bangkit is cooked use a toothpick to mark the cookie eye, if it is an animal.
+• After Kuih is cooked use a toothpick to mark the cookie eye, if it is an animal.
 Drop one Edible Red Coloring in a clean dry bowl.
 Dip a toothpick in edible red coloring and make the animal eye.

 Go to the top of Kuih Bangkit Page